 The location and nature of the pain as well as stiffness of the arch of the foot is quite characteristic of the condition.
 The bottom of the heel is tender to the touch.Pain worsens when the ankle is dorsiflexed, as it stretches the fascia.

 X-rays or an MRI may be recommended in order to rule out other problems such as stress fractures or nerve entrapment.A heel spur may also be detected on radiological examination; however, as mentioned previously, its presence is not related to the pain.

 The first line of treatment includes rest and supportive therapy.

-The basic aim of using orthotics is to provide support to the heel and distribute the load evenly to prevent excessive stretching of the already damaged fascia.
-This prevents further deterioration and aids in healing.
-Orthotics also help by countering the contributing factors in plantar fasciitis such as over pronation, postural faults, a flat arch, etc.
+The basic aim of using innersoles is to provide support to the heel and distribute the load evenly to prevent excessive stretching of the already damaged fascia.
+This prevents further deterioration and aids in healing. innersoles also help by countering the contributing factors in plantar fasciitis such as over pronation, postural faults, a flat arch, etc.

 As the name indicates these are braces worn at night over the foot and lower leg.
 These splints keep the plantar fascia and the Achilles tendon in a mildly stretched position overnight.
 This helps to reduce the pain felt when taking one’s first steps in the morning.

 There is some evidence that taping the foot helps as well.
 Taping is applied across the sole; it supports the arch of the foot and reduces stress on the fascia.